Tips for an Up at the 02 Walk

 If you are used to standing on Striding Edge or peering over the amber rock of the Grand Canyon, then a quick hike over the 02 isn’t going to get your adrenaline flowing.
 But if you have a sense of adventure and don’t need crampons to feel like a mountaineer, then you will like this.

 Yes, it’s a factory line.
 Yes, you need to get a move on at the top as the next group is on your tail.
 Yes, it’s a faff filling in all the forms, watching the video, and putting on the warm suits.
 But yes, I kind of enjoyed the rigmarole.
 The movie is a little bit funny.
 The locker room and suits make you feel like you are an astronaut, and the young and enthusiastic staff pump up the experience.

 The walkway is beautifully lit, and our guide is helpful and fun.
-Perhaps it helps that the attraction has only been open since June; and as this is the first winter, it’s still a novelty for all.
-And it certainly helps that we do it at dusk, when London is at its best.
+And it certainly benefits from our dusk walk, when London is at its best.

 The 02 – London’s steepest walkway?

 In case you aren’t picturing it yet, the 02 is a dome. and ‘Up at the 02’ is a walkway over this dome, with a taught wire suspended along the walkway at waist height.
 You simply attach yourself onto the wire, which keeps you safe from random gusts of wind as you stomp up and over the curved building.
 It’s steep; I know for sure my mother in law couldn’t handle the gradient.
 But vertigo sufferers can rest assured that there are no precipices.